uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 ### CUDA

-For GPU applications you'll need to load a `CUDA/*` module to have the CUDA toolkit available.
-If working with deep learning workflows, you may also need to load the `cuDNN/*-CUDA-*` module corresponding to your choice of `CUDA/*` module version.
-These are required for popular ML/DL/AI libraries like TensorFlow, Keras, and PyTorch.
-Use `module spider cuda/` and `module spider cudnn` to view the list of appropriate modules.
+For GPU applications, we load a `CUDA/*` module to make the CUDA toolkit available.
+If a computation involves deep learning workflows, it is recommended to load the `cuDNN/*-CUDA-*` module that corresponds to the version of a `CUDA/*` module loaded.
+These are required for popular Machine Learning/Deep Learning/Artificial Intelligence libraries like TensorFlow, Keras, and PyTorch.
+Using the commands `module spider cuda/` and `module spider cudnn` while show you the list of available modules.
 An example of what to put in the Environment Setup field when using a version of Tensorflow compatible with CUDA version 12.2.0 is shown below.
-You can find a link to an introductory deep learning course from Software Carpentries on the page for [training resources](../../education/training_resources.md#the-carpentries).
+Please see link to an introductory deep learning course from Software Carpentries on the page for [training resources](../../education/training_resources.md#the-carpentries).

 ```shell
 # ENVIRONMENT SETUP